 ED 100.
 Introduction to Teaching - 3 hours.
-Examines the field of education including philosophical and historical foundations, teaching as a profession, and recent innovations and critical issues.
+Introduction to Teaching examines the field of education including philosophical and historical foundations, teaching as a profession, curriculum, lesson planning, recent innovations and critical issues..
 Fall.
 Spring.

 "C" OR BETTER IN ED 100 IS A PREREQUISITE FOR ALL EDUCATION COURSES.